 ERC-4626: designed to standardize tokenized Vaults

 Crypto vaults are contracts into which users deposit tokens and earn yield in return.
-Many of such vaults are tokenized.
-For instance, Aave mints aTokens, Compound (COMP) mints cTokens, and Sushi mints xTokens for the funds deposited in the protocols.
+Therefore, many of such vaults are tokenized.
+Clearly, Aave mints aTokens, Compound (COMP) mints cTokens, and Sushi mints xTokens for the funds deposited in the protocols.